Updated: Dec 11, 2020

 1) Decide on a tool to use to collect your emails.
 Something like Mailchimp is a useful tool to start with.
 You can collect around 2,000 email addresses before they begin to charge you.

-2) Install a box on your website that links to your mailchimp account so all email sign ups go to the same place
+2) Install an email sign up on your website that links to your mailchimp account so all email sign ups go to the same place

 5) Decide how often you think you would like to communicate with your customers.
 For some this will be monthly, for others weekly.